aws-robotics/aws-robomaker-robotics-curriculum/getting-started-with-ros/README.md

 # Getting Started with ROS

-This is the content for the AWS RoboMaker Course 2 - Introduction to ROS1 and ROS2.
+This is the content for the AWS RoboMaker Course 1a - Introduction to Linux and ROS.

 ## Setting up the environment
 The content is generated using Jekyll.
 Take a look at the instructions for setting up the system to generate the site [here](https://jekyllrb.com/docs/).